-According to the statistics released by NCASC in 2017, there are an estimated 31,020 people living with HIV (PLHIV) in Nepal.
-Only 19,702 (64%) of them had been diagnosed as of December 2017.
-Less than half of the diagnosed are receiving treatment (49% or 15,260) as of December 2017.
-Much efforts will be needed and AHF Nepal is committed to increase the percentage through the different collaborated programs with government and local communities.
+While there are an estimated 29,503 people living with HIV (PLHIV) in Nepal (NCASC, 2019), 23,136 (78.4%) have been diagnosed and reported positive/linked to HIV care as of December 2019.
+Of those diagnosed and reported PLHIV in Nepal, 18,628 (80.5%) are on ART as of December 2019.
+Much efforts will be needed and AHF Nepal is committed to increase the percentage through the different collaborated programs with government, other partners and local communities.

 << Return to Countries List